Behind the Scenes of the PCH Prize Patrol

 For example, the Prize Patrol is on Twitter, and many of the Deputies tweeted their activities live during the last Prize Patrol Blitz.
 Followers could see where Prize Patrol was and where they were heading, building excitement toward the giveaway.

 Sometimes, the PCH Blog will send out clues about where the PCH Prize Patrol van is heading next.
 Readers can follow along and guess where the final destination will be.
 It's especially exciting if the patrol is heading your way!

 Another way that you can share in the fun of the prize wins is with the PCH Prize Patrol website.
 The website features a map that shows the locations of past winners and future destinations for the Prize Patrol.
-It also shows posts from the PCH Prize Patrol blog and relevant Tweets from Twitter.
+It also shows ways to contact PCH.
+And shows posts from the PCH Prize Patrol blog and relevant Tweets from Twitter.